Horseweed in Canberra, ACT

 If the soil is not compact then hand pulling after stem elongation works, but on heavier, compact soils you will need a fork to prevent the plant breaking and regrowing from the base.

-The first point is that Fleabane have been confirmed as glyphosate resistant.
-However, you can best control Fleabane when it is are emerging, mainly in early spring, and still small.
-Small Fleabane plants are relatively easy to kill and a late post-emergent application of some phenoxy herbicides during spring can control them.
+The first point is that Horseweed has been confirmed as glyphosate resistant.
+However, you get the best Fleabane control when it emerges in the Spring, and it is still small.
+Small Fleabane plants are relatively easy to kill, and a late post-emergent application of some phenoxy herbicides during Spring can control them.

-Due to their hairy nature add an organosilicone surfactant (ProForce Scrubwet) at 200 mL/100 L for optimum results.
+Due the hairy nature of Horseweed add an organosilicone surfactant (ProForce Scrubwet) at 200 mL/100 L for optimum results.

 The other trick is too make sure that your water rates are not too high.
 If they are, then the adjuvant will become too dilute to have any benefit.